liamhendricks/cellblock/readme.md

 - When updating grid_size or cell_size, calculate new coordinates for cells based on new nearest cell.
 - Filtering / sorting active cell UI items.

-## LICENCE
+## LICENSE

-This addon is released under the MIT Licence.
+This addon is released under the MIT License.